 These percentages can be easily converted to minutes.
-In a 480 minute day in a typical heavy maintenance situation such as a Liquefied Natural Gas compressor station a typical maintenance worker will spend
+In a 480 minute day in a typical heavy maintenance situation a typical maintenance worker will spend:

-typical maintenance worker will spend

 Reactive

 without

 planning and

 scheduling

 Receiving Instructions 24 minutes

 Obtaining tools and materials 57 minutes

 Travel to and from job (both with and without 72 minutes

 tools and materials)

 Coordination delays 38 minutes

 Idle at job site 24 minutes

 Late starts and early quits 24 minutes

 Authorized breaks and relief 48 minutes

 Excess personal time (extra breaks, phone calls, 24 minutes

 smoke breaks, slow return from lunch and breaks,

 etc)

 Subtotal of what we call non-productive and 312 minutes non

 marginally productive productive

 Direct actual work accomplished (as a percentage 168 minutes

 of the whole day) working

-marginally productive Direct actual work accomplished (as a percentage productive 168 minutes

 How could we save time by improving the preparation for jobs?
-One factor is preplanning and arranging that the resources show up when the job is starting to execute dramatically reduces the stopping and starting typical on unplanned maintenance jobs.
+One factor is planning (identification of all the resources needed for the job) and Scheduling (arranging that all the resources show up when the job supposed to start).
+These two steps dramatically reduces the stopping and starting typical on unplanned maintenance jobs.